 Remember!
 The amount and quality of information you can find depends on whether a company is public or private.
-Privately owned companies may have less info available than publicly traded companies
+A company is public if they sell shares of stock on the stock market.
+Privately owned companies will likely have less info available than publicly traded companies, because they are not legally required to report their financial status.

 Visiting a company website is a great way to learn more about the company's mission and values, products and services, and their activities.
 Public companies will have information like quarterly and annual reports and earnings call presentations available on their websites, usually on a page called Investor Relations.